Gå til sidens indhold

 Who can present a bankruptcy petition?

 To present a bankruptcy petition, you must be owed money that is not paid as agreed.
-The person against whom the bankruptcy petition is presented must also be insolvent – i.e. he/she is unable to pay his/her bills as agreed and as they fall due.
+The person against whom the bankruptcy petition is presented must also be insolvent – i.e. he/she is unable to pay his/her bills as agreed/ when they fall due.

-If the debtor is able to pay but does not want to, collection proceedings may instead be commenced in the bailiff’s court.
-If there is a disagreement about the debt being owed, a civil lawsuit may be commenced or an attempt of judicial mediation made.
+If the debtor is able to pay but does not want to, instead collection proceedings may be commenced in the bailiff’s court.
+If there is disagreement on the debt being owed, a civil lawsuit may be commenced or an attempt of judicial mediation made.

 An insolvent individual can also apply for his/her own bankruptcy.